tjguk/networkzero/README.rst

   Of course we to avoid an implicit exception where, eg, the user unconsciously passes the None back up the chain and tries to, eg, call .strip on it, thinking it'll be a string.

+  However if the error is such that no recovery is meaningful, we should raise an exception as usual: if, for example, an invalid IP address or port number is used for an address.